 Managing Depression Among Residents

-This is the percent of patients who are demonstrating symptoms of depression.
+This tells you the percent of patients demonstrating signs of depression.
+Increased rates of depression could indicate lower quality care.

 Appropriate Vaccine Usage